 Karin Bliznik, from Brockton, Massachusetts, joined the Saint Louis Symphony Orchestra as Principal Trumpet in September 2013.
 Prior to joining the SLSO, Karin held the Associate Principal position in the Atlanta Symphony as well as Principal positions with the Santa Fe Opera, Charlotte Symphony, and the Charleston Symphony.

-As a returning faculty member of the Aspen Music Festival, Karin spends several weeks of her summer teaching and performing in a number of the festival’s orchestras.
+Karin has spent several of her summers teaching and performing at the Aspen Music Festival and School.
 Continuing the tradition of classical music by educating the next generation is a life-long goal.
-This summer, Karin is very excited to coach the National Youth Orchestra of the United States of America through Carnegie Hall’s Weill Music Institute in New York City.
-In Atlanta, Karin was an artist-in-residence at Kennesaw State University, and on faculty for the Talent Development Program and Atlanta Symphony Youth Orchestra, she continues that tradition as a brass coach of the Saint Louis Symphony Youth Orchestra and with St. Louis’ El Sistema “Orchestrating Diversity” program.
-Karin has appeared in performances and masterclasses at the National Brass Symposium, the National Trumpet Competition, and the International Trumpet Guild Conference.
+This summer 2020, Karin will coach the National Youth Orchestra of the United States of America through Carnegie Hall’s Weill Music Institute in New York City.
+She will also being joining faculty at the National Orchestra Institute and Festival.
+In Atlanta, Karin was an artist-in-residence at Kennesaw State University, and on faculty for the Talent Development Program and Atlanta Symphony Youth Orchestra, she continues that tradition as a brass coach of the Saint Louis Symphony Youth Orchestra and has worked with St. Louis’ El Sistema “Orchestrating Diversity” program.
+Karin has appeared in performances and masterclasses at the National Brass Symposium, the National Trumpet Competition, the International Trumpet Guild Conference, the Midwest Clinic International Band and Orchestra Conference, and the International Women's Brass Conference.

 Festival appearances include Spoleto, Aspen, Eastern Music Festival, Pacific Music Festival in Japan, and the Lucerne Music Festival in Switzerland under the direction of Pierre Boulez.
 She also spent two summers as a Fellow at the Tanglewood Music Center.